 As the precursor to the age of flight, there’s something inherently romantic about hot air ballooning.
-Float serenely through some of nature’s greatest masterpieces with these dreamlike destinations.
+Float serenely through some of nature’s greatest masterpieces with these 5 extraordinary landscapes to balloon over.

 The grassy plains of the Serengeti stretch until they meet the swirling hues of the African sunset.
 Breathtaking scenery aside, it’s perhaps the opportunity to witness one of life’s most ancient, natural rituals that makes Tanzania such an extraordinary experience.
 From October through November, over two million wildebeest and zebras will cross the planet’s oldest ecosystem, migrating towards seasonal waterholes and greener pastures.
 Floating from above, experience this infinite cycle of life and death, growth and migration, as old as the plains themselves.

 Serengeti Balloon Safaris is currently the sole provider of balloon services.
 Flights rise with the sun at 5am and typically last between 60 and 90 minutes, depending on weather conditions.
 On landing, passengers are treated to a traditional African bush breakfast and champagne.
 The price is around $AUD700 per person, which includes a contribution to the conservation of the park.

 Picturesque might be the best way to describe the idyllic landscape of the Loire Valley, in the heart of the French countryside.
 Gaze down over the 800 manors and castles that are surrounded by stone-walled villages, winding rivers and plush vineyards.

 France Montgolfières offer a true storybook experience, tailor-made to fit your dreams.
 Tables and picnic hampers inside the basket will let you enjoy the romantic French sunrise with freshly baked croissants, pain au chocolat, and baguettes with local fruit preserves.
 Wines and champagnes of the region are also provided, and private baskets can be booked in advance.